I am currently accepting select Young Adult/Teen and Middle Grade books for review – and would love to partner with more graphic novel publishers!

 I try to write fair and honest reviews, but this does not mean I will always write positive reviews.
 My reviews are my opinion, and if I don’t enjoy a book then my review will reflect that.

 With that said, I strive to explain why the book in question did not work for me personally.
-I do NOT write nasty commentary about the author.
+I do NOT write nasty comments about the author or the book.

 If I do not finish a book I may write an explanation as to why this occurred.
 These explanations are different from standard reviews and will state that I did not finish the book, what page I read up to, why I did not finish, and if I plan on ever picking up the book again.
 They will, of course, be shorter than a normal review.

-I post my review initially on Goodreads and have it sent to my blog, so the post will show the following:
+I post my review initially on Goodreads and have it sent to my blog, so the post will show the following information:

 - Cover art